MahmoudHousam/data-engineering/Readme.md

 # Practice Makes Perfect - Data Engineering

 This repository is dedicated to honing skills in data engineering through practical projects and exercises.
-The objective behind this repository is to provide hands-on experience with various technologies and tools commonly used in the field of data engineering.

-## Objective

-The main objective of this repository is to develop proficiency in data engineering by working on real-world projects and exercises.
-By leveraging Python and SQL programming languages, along with a diverse set of technologies and tools, this repository aims to provide comprehensive learning opportunities in data engineering concepts and practices.
+The objective behind this repository is to provide hands-on experience by leveraging Python and SQL programming languages, along with a diverse set of technologies and tools commonly used in the field of data engineering.

 ## Tech Stack